tech on the net

-MS Excel: DATEADD Function (VBA)
+MS Excel: How to use the DATEADD Function (VBA)

 Syntax

-The syntax for the DATEADD function is:
+The syntax for the DATEADD function in Microsoft Excel is:

 DateAdd ( interval, number, date )

-interval is the time/date interval that you wish to add.
+The time/date interval that you wish to add.
 It can be one of the following values:

 Value Explanation